ontohub/ruby-style-guide/README.md

   ```

 * Don't nest multi line classes within classes.
 Try to have such nested
-  classes each in their own file in a folder named like the containing class.
+  classes each in their own file in a directory named like the containing class.

   ```Ruby
   # bad